 Minimum, target, and maximum achievement levels were set for each performance metric and a weight assigned to each performance metric based on its relative importance to our overall operating plan.
-Our NEOs were each eligible to receive bonuses up to a stated maximum percentage of their base salary, not to exceed \$5 million, assuming the initial funding threshold is achieved.
+Our NEOs were each eligible to receive bonuses up to a stated maximum percentage of their base salary, not to exceed \$5 million, assuming the initial funding threshold was achieved.

-2021 AIP Funding and Payout Computation
+2022 AIP Funding and Payout Computation

-In May 2021, the Compensation Committee established the bonus pool funding metrics.
-In February 2022, the Compensation Committee, including the independent Board Chair, reviewed our relative achievement of the previously established bonus pool funding metrics, and after discussions with our CEO, determined that for the year ended December 31, 2021 the bonus pool should be funded at 127 percent based on the achievement of the four funding metrics as summarized in the table below.
-It is important to note that the Compensation Committee monitored the impact of the COVID-19 pandemic on the Company's business throughout the year and determined no changes or adjustments to the 2021 AIP were necessary as a result of the pandemic.
+In May 2022, the Compensation Committee established the bonus pool funding metrics.
+In February 2023, the Compensation Committee, including the independent Board Chair, reviewed our relative achievement of the previously established bonus pool funding metrics, and after discussions with our CEO, determined that for the year ended December 31, 2022 the bonus pool should be funded at 94.9 percent based on the achievement of the four funding metrics as summarized in the table below.

-Application of the 2021 AIP funding score, based on the four funding metrics approved in May 2021, resulted in the following:
+Application of the 2022 AIP funding score, based on the four funding metrics approved in May 2022, resulted in the following: